-YSPH Responds to Overdose Crisis with Panel Discussion, Naloxone Training
+YSPH Student Group Responds to Overdose Crisis with Panel Discussion, Naloxone Training

 What happened on the New Haven Green last month was not an overdose, but “a series of poisonings,” Professor Robert Heimer told a capacity crowd Wednesday in the Yale School of Public Health’s Winslow Auditorium.
-Heimer was one of six expert panelists addressing addiction and the recent episode on the Green where more than 100 people became sick after using a synthetic marijuana known as K2.
+Heimer was one of six expert panelists organized by students with the Addiction Medicine Collaborative who addressed addiction and the recent episode on the Green where more than 100 people became sick after using a synthetic marijuana known as K2.

 The distinction is important given that more than 1,000 people will likely die this year in Connecticut alone from opioid-related overdoses, added Heimer.
 One key piece of a public health response is to get Naloxone (an opioid antagonist drug that blocks receptors and restores breathing and cognition long enough to get a patient to a medical facility) into the hands of first responders and drug users, themselves.
 Naloxone has been on the market for some 20 years.

 Dr. Kathryn Hawk, an emergency room physician at Yale-New Haven Hospital, said that emergency departments have changed their protocols in recent years in response to opioid disorders.
 Patients are linked to treatment before discharge and peer counselors are often introduced in the emergency department.